 In the Los Angeles area, you have the smallest 5-star college in the West, Caltech, with just under 1,000 undergrads, and UCLA, one of the largest, with more than 32,000.

 In all, four University of California system schools received Money's highest rating.
 That's remarkable but not necessarily surprising: UC schools routinely perform well in our annual analysis of the Best Colleges in America because they tend deliver on all three data categories in our methodology: affordability, quality and outcomes.

-Here’s a breakdown of the top 10.
+Ready for the West Coast college lifestyle?
+Below is a breakdown of the 5-star colleges in the region, in alphabetical order.
 See the full list of Best Colleges in the West here.

 - Location: Stanford, California